ptabriz/geodesign_with_blender/README.md

-3D visualization of Geospatial data and simulations with Blender
+3D visualization and VR modeling of Geospatial data and simulations with Blender
 ===============